sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ### 13.1.2  REST/gNMI code changes

-- The Translib library uses a tree to enforce RBAC.
+- The Translib library uses a Trie to enforce RBAC.
-- The transformer component of the translib module reads all annotation yangs and populates the tree.
+- The transformer component of the translib module reads all annotation yangs and populates the Trie.

 - REST and GNMI have common code present in sonic-mgmt-common repo.
 They are copied to the Telemetry and Mgmt-framework dockers.
 - The code changes for RBAC is added in the common code in sonic-mgmt-common.

 - For REST or GNMI, there is a function "isAuthorizedForSet" which already exists.
 This function currently allows all SET operations only for admin roles and denies for Operator role.
 - Similarly, the function "isAuthorizedForGet" is called for GET operation too.

-- A new function is to be created and called from the "isAuthorizedForSet()" and "isAuthorizedForGet()" to validate whether the particular xpath is authorized or not.
+- These functions are no longer needed.
+So, these functions are removed.
+A new package called “RBAC” package is created to handle this rbac functionality.

-- The information required for this validation function is xpath, username/role and the operation type.
+- The information like xpath with/without json payload, userrole and the operation type are required to validate the operation.
-- The details like xpath to role-mapping are required for the validation function.
+- The predefined details like xpath to role-mapping data are required for the validation function.
 - So, the xpath to role-mapping is created from the annotation yang using sonic-ext:user-role-priv extension statement.

 - A new sonic-ext:user-role-priv extension statement is created.
 The value for the user-role-priv should be added as a string within double quotes.
 The syntax format of the string is mentioned below.